cobwebos/docs/articles/azure-monitor/app/ilogger.md

     [HttpGet]
     public ActionResult<IEnumerable<string>> Get()
     {
-        // All the following logs will be picked upby Application Insights.
+        // All the following logs will be picked up by Application Insights.
     // and all have ("MyKey", "MyValue") in Properties. using (_logger.BeginScope(new Dictionary<string, object> { { "MyKey", "MyValue" } }))
         {